The Pope

 Servant of the servants of God

 This primacy is given to serve, not to dominate.
-The greatest in the Church makes himself the servant of all, following Christ who washed his disciples' feet; and Peter himself teaches it to the shepherds.
-“Shepherd the flock of God entrusted to you, not as lords, but making yourselves models for the flock.”
-1 Peter 5:2-3 Hence the oldest of the pope's titles, servant of the servants of God.
-And this charge rests not on the holiness of the one who bears it, but on the promise of Christ: Peter, who had denied his Master, was raised up and then charged to strengthen his brothers, a sign that the office holds from God and not from man.
+The greatest in the Church makes himself the servant of all, following Christ who washed his disciples’ feet; and Peter himself teaches it to the shepherds.
+“Shepherd the flock of God entrusted to you, watching over it, not by compulsion but willingly, according to God; not for shameful gain but with devotion; not lording it over those in your charge, but becoming examples to the flock.”
+1 Peter 5:2-3 Hence one of the most ancient titles of humility of the pope, that of servant of the servants of God, which Saint Gregory the Great, pope around the year 600, loved to bear and which has remained attached to the charge.